secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/youtube/index.html.md

 ![stream link](/handbook/marketing/marketing-operations/youtube/youtube-stream-link.jpg)

+#### Video walkthough of how to Livestream to YouTube
-The following 5-minute shows how to start a livestream from a Zoom Meeting to YouTube Unfiltered.
+The following 5-minute video shows how to start a livestream from a Zoom Meeting to YouTube Unfiltered.

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/mWWWdbS2q9U" frameborder="0" allowfullscreen="true"> </iframe>